BruttherJOE/BruttherJOE/README.md

 ```

-## I'm currently in my last year in SUTD!
+## I'm currently working at Micro Automation as a controls and vision engineer!

 - ⚡ Fun fact: I love doing calligraphy and I sometimes draw
 - 👯 I do robotics projects as a hobby and would love to collaborate